temporalio/proposals/server/update-workflow-interface/update-workflow-interface.md

 The second function, `AwaitUpdateWorkflowResponse` is used when a client has already issued an `UpdateWorkflow` request and has the resulting `update_id`.
-That `update_id` can be provided along with a `wait_timeout` (same semantics as above) to re-attach to an in-flight or completed Update and obtain the associated UpdateResult in the form of an `UpdateWorkflowResponse`.
+That `update_id` can be provided to re-attach to an in-flight or completed Update and obtain the associated UpdateResult in the form of an `UpdateWorkflowResponse`.

 ```protobuf